Volunteering FAQs

 Covid-19 specific FAQs

-Will I be expected to volunteer on a Covid ward?
+Will I be expected to volunteer on a Covid-19 ward?

-We have largely kept volunteers out of ‘Covid wards’ as we have been returning volunteers.
-However, there have been cases on some of the wards the volunteers go on.
-These patients are usually in isolated rooms or bays, and volunteers are not expected to support these patients.
-However volunteers must be aware that there will be patients with Covid at the hospital and must follow Standard Operating Processes which are communicated to all volunteers.
-On the rare occasion a ward may be closed to volunteers if there is an outbreak we encourage volunteers to get into the habit of checking with the supervisor before coming to the hospital.
+We have largely kept volunteers out of ‘Covid-19 wards’ during the return to norma after the pandemic.
+However, there have been cases on some of the wards to which volunteers go.
+These patients are usually in isolation rooms or bays, and volunteers are not expected to support these patients.
+However volunteers must be aware that there will be patients with Covid-19 at the hospital and must follow procedure, which is communicated to all volunteers.
+On the rare occasion a ward may be closed to volunteers if there is an outbreak, we encourage volunteers to get into the habit of checking with the supervisor before coming to the hospital.

 Will I be entitled to a vaccine if I am a volunteer?

-Yes our volunteers are considered as staff so have access to opportunities staff have, vaccines, lateral flow tests, PPE etc.
+Yes - our volunteers are considered staff, so have access to the same opportunities as staff: vaccines, PPE etc.

 What level of PPE would I be required to wear when volunteering?